 Fishing is permitted on Pablo NWR in accordance with applicable State, Federal, and Tribal regulations.
 Yellow perch and largemouth bass are caught at Pablo NWR.
 Ice fishing is permitted after the waterfowl hunting season has ended and the refuge reopens.

 Pablo National Wildlife Refuge

 Photography and wildlife observation are encouraged.
 Waterfowl numbers vary throughout the year.
-There may be as many as 80,000 in October and November, and half that number in late March and through early May.
+There may be as many as 80,000 birds in October and November, and half that number in late March and through early May.
 Pablo National Wildlife Refuge is located approximately 75 miles north of Missoula and 3 miles south of Polson.
 Turn west on Reservoir Road 3 miles south of Polson.
-Traveling west for 1-1/2 miles will bring you to the kiosk for Pablo NWR.
+Travel west 1-1/2 miles to the Pablo NWR entrance.
 The dike road is open for travel during daylight hours through the summer.
 There are several county roads bordering the Refuge.

 The refuge is closed to hunting.
 Adjoining State-owned lands are managed by the Montana Department of Fish, Wildlife and Parks for wildlife cover, food production, and public hunting.
 These lands are open to hunting on a first-come-first served basis for waterfowl and pheasant shooting.
 The closure of Pablo NWR enhances the quality of hunting in the Mission Valley.

 How to Purchase the Flathead Lake Vacation Guide

 For easy download, the vacation guide is available in e-Pub and Kindle formats for your tablet or smart phone.
 Spend less time wondering what to do and more time doing it!
 You may Purchase your guide using our safe and secure Pay-Pal option.